bobschrag/token-matcher/README.md

 extend a named set with their binding---even dynamically, during the course of processing a single template.

-The matcher affords access to user/application-defined Clojure functions called on var arguments to help define the attributes of "annotated" vars (see below), to qualify would-be-complete or partial instances, and to perform any side-effecting actions.
+Var annotations also admit raw Clojure expressions used as "restrictions" that qualify would-be-complete or partial var instances or as "actions" evaluated for side effects.
+We wrap restriction or action expressions to make template vars' so-far-matched values (using `nil`, if unmatched) accessible.

+We call user- or application-defined "short-hand" functions with var arguments to help define the attributes of annotated vars.
+The short-hand functions are in effect macros that our parser expands, deferring evaluation to annotated var match time.

 Template-embedded lists headed by "control" keywords can be nested to turn on or off token matching case sensitivity and to specify